Vocational Nursing

 Collin College is recognized as a Center of Excellence in Nursing Education by the National League for Nurses.

-Vocational Nursing FAQs
+Vocational Nursing Program Information

 An LVN is a Licensed Vocational Nurse.
 An LVN is also known as an LPN (Licensed Practical Nurse) in other American States.
 LVNs/LPNs work under the supervision of a Registered Nurse (RN), Nurse Practitioner (NP), physician, physician's assistant or dentist.
 They can perform basic nursing duties independently and assist RNs and physicians in more complex nursing situations.
 LVNs/LPNs work in a variety of healthcare settings including many areas of acute care hospitals, skilled nursing facilities (nursing homes), assisted-living facilities, long-term acute care (LTAC) hospitals, memory units, dialysis centers, schools, clinics, adult and child daycare centers, correctional facilities, psychiatric and substance abuse facilities, doctor offices, surgery centers, hospice, home healthcare, and insurance companies.